kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 ## ElastiCache

 - You can update an existing Cache Subnet Group but changing the Cache Subnet Group of a deployed Cache Cluster is not currently allowed.

+### Memecached

+- You can run a maximum of 50 Cache Nodes per region.
+- You can associate an SNS topic with your Cache Cluster while creating it.
+You'll receive cluster notifications of this topic for e.g. Cache Node recovery occurred etc.
+- You could add more Cache Nodes to your existing Cache Cluster by using the "Add Node" option on "Nodes" tab for your Cache Cluster
+- For each cluster amazon will create a unique configuration endpoint (DNS record) that can be queried to get the nodes that belong in that cluster.
+An Auto Discovery capable memecache client (provided by Amazon for Java and PHP), can use this feature to discover all nodes in the cluster.
+It will automtically discover addition/deletion/failure of cluster nodes.
+You will not get the Auto Discovery feature with the existing Memcached clients.
 -

+### Redis

+- ElastiCache for Redis node may take on a primary or a read replica role.
+A primary node can be replicated to multiple read replica nodes.
+An ElastiCache for Redis cluster is a collection of one or more ElastiCache for Redis nodes of the same role; the primary node will be in the primary cluster and the read replica node will be in a read replica cluster.
+An ElastiCache for Redis replication group encapsulates the primary and read replica clusters for a Redis installation.
+A replication group will have only one primary cluster and zero or many read replica clusters.
+All nodes within a replication group (and consequently cluster) will be of the same node type, and have the same parameter and security group settings.
+- You can achieve persistence by snapshotting your Redis data using the Backup and Restore feature.
+- Read Replicas serve two purposes in Redis: Failure Handing and Read Scaling.
+- Your read replica may only be provisioned in the same or different Availability Zone of the same Region as your cache node primary.
+- ElastiCache allows you to create up to five (5) read replicas for a given primary cache node.
+- Creating a read replica of another read replica is not supported.
+- Read Replicas use Redis’s asynchronous replication technology.
+- If an existing read replica has fallen too far behind to meet your requirements, you can reboot it.
+- You can use Multi-AZ if you are using ElastiCache for Redis and have a replication group consisting of a primary node and one or more read replicas.
+If the primary node fails, ElastiCache will automatically detect the failure, select one from the available read replicas(with the smallest asynchronous replication lag), and promote it to become the new primary.
+- In a Replication Group, you can choose to backup the primary or any of the read-replica clusters.
+- You can specify the S3 location of your RDB file during cluster creation to use your own RDB snapshots.

 ## Elastic MapReduce